· FODMAP Diet Guide · guides · 10 min read

 - Asparagus, artichokes, and cauliflower (fructans)

-When you eliminate these foods during the FODMAP diet, your fiber intake can drop significantly, leading to:
+Removing these foods during the FODMAP diet can slash your fiber intake, which leads to:

 - Slower intestinal transit time